15 Everyday Habits of Great Dog Owners

 You take your dog for regular veterinary check-ups

 “A big sign of a great dog owner is seeking veterinary care for their pets as soon as they get sick and scheduling routine health check-ups and vaccines,” says Sara Ochoa, veterinarian and consultant for doglab.com.
 Not only will this help your dog recover faster from injuries and illnesses, but it will also go a long way in preventing them from getting sick or hurt in the first place, she says.

 You rescued your dog or bought it from a reputable breeder

 “Great dog owners know not to buy puppies from stores or online, no matter how beautiful the website looks,” Benson says.
 “Puppy mills are scary and awful for breeding dogs and produce puppies that might have serious health and behavioral problems.”
 Instead, they will look to rescue an animal from a shelter or if they are looking for a particular dog will only purchase from an accredited and reputable breeder, she adds.
-If you’re picking your pup up from far away, here are some tips for a safe ride home.

 You wash out the water bowl